 Clean technologies represent a paradigm shift from environmental technologies that we have traditionally used to mitigate waste and reduce emissions.
 The traditional definition of environmental technologies encompasses technologies in remediation, hazardous and solid waste, water and wastewater treatment, and air pollution control.
-Clean technologies represent new zero-emission technologies in renewable energy, alternative fuels, bio- and nano-technology, and microelectronics.
+Clean technologies represent new technologies in renewable energy, alternative fuels, bio- and nano-technology, and microelectronics.

 Health effects of 1,1,1-trichloroethaneLast Updated on 2008-03-26 20:40:42

 1,1,1-Trichloroethane is a synthetic chemical that does not occur naturally in the environment.
 It also is known as methylchloroform, methyltrichloromethane, trichloromethylmethane, and ?-trichloromethane.
 Its registered trade names are chloroethene NU® and Aerothene TT®.
 It is a colorless liquid with a sweet, sharp odor.
 1,1,1-Trichloroethane dissolves slightly in water.
 The liquid evaporates quickly and becomes a vapor.
 Most people begin to smell 1,1,1-trichloroethane in the air when its levels reach 120–500 parts per million (ppm).
 If the chemical makes up 8–10.5% (80,000– 105,000 ppm) of the air, it can burn easily when it contacts a spark or flame.
 A poisonous gas known as phosgene can be produced during welding if 1,1,1-trichloroethane is used to clean the metal.
 1,1,1-Trichloroethane also can be found in soil and water, particularly at hazardous waste sites.
 Because...
 More »

 The accomplishments of James Roth (1925– ) display how catalytic processes similar to those described in Petroleum and Petrochemicals can be used to sculpt environmentally friendly molecules.